atiksoftware/pubgmobile-esp-module-with-dword-team-sdk/README.md

 You can find cheat app from this link
 https://memoryhackers.org/konular/pubg-mobile-dword-vip-r3-beta-v2-7-december-aralik-2019.70425/
 if link will change or closed, you can find link right side bar in website of https://memoryhackers.org

+**But you not need this project. it already in this cheat as ESPX!**